In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Analysis

 \section{Analysis}

-We used data taken from July 8, 2024 to September 13, 2024 when trigger conditions were finalized and stable operation was possible, for the analysis.
+The fiducial trigger conditions were finalized on July 8, 2024, and data was taken with a stable detector until September 13, 2024.
+We used the data from this period for analysis.
 Here, we briefly describe the method for estimating the energy of each event from the obtained data.
 For a detailed description of the analysis method, see \cite{10.1093/ptep/ptad146}.